Stirling-Tools/Stirling-Tools.github.io/docs/API.md

 ## API Limitations

-Stirling-PDF's feature set is not entirely confined to the backend, hence not all functionalities are accessible via the API.
+Stirling PDF's feature set is not entirely confined to the backend, hence not all functionalities are accessible via the API.
 Certain operations, such as the "view-pdf" or "visually sign", are executed exclusively on the front-end, and as such, they are only available through the Web-UI.
 If you encounter a situation where some API endpoints appear to be absent, it is likely attributable to these front-end exclusive features.

-Stirling-PDF also has statistic and health endpoints to integrate with monitoring/dashboard applications.
+Stirling PDF also has statistic and health endpoints to integrate with monitoring/dashboard applications.

 ## Example CURL Commands